 Clubs: Sevilla FC, Real Madrid CF

-• The Andalusian left home-town club Sevilla FC for Madrid in August 2005 after just one full season.
+• The Andalusian left home-town club Sevilla for Madrid in August 2005 after just one full season.
 Aged 19, the €27m fee he commanded was a record between two Spanish clubs.

 • Became Spain's youngest full international for 55 years when he made his debut four days before his 19th birthday, which he celebrated with a first competitive start − in a 2006 FIFA World Cup qualifier against Serbia and Montenegro.